 Serving some of Denver's favorite comfort food since 1927, Sam’s No. 3 Diner and Bar is located just steps away from the 16th Street Mall, the Denver Performing Arts Complex and the Colorado Convention Center.
 Where else but Sam's No. 3 can you find a full coffee and espresso bar, breakfast, lunch, dinner and Denver's famous “Hammer Bar”?

-This legendary Colfax greasy spoon is great for a quick, late-night bite, whether you want a burger, a stack of pancakes, a gyro or just a cup of coffee.
+This legendary Colfax greasy spoon is great for a quick bite, whether you want a burger, a stack of pancakes, a gyro or just a cup of coffee.

 Great Scotts Eatery